The 8 Best Cheap Weight Plates For Your Home Gym | 2023

 However, That means they can keep the price down without the extra fanfare.

 One thing to note, they don’t make plates typically more than 25 pounds.
-You might be able to find them from time to time slightly higher, but predominantly these are going to be lower weight.
+You might be able to find them from time to time slightly higher, but predominantly these are going to be lighter weight.

 4. Synergee Weight Plates